 Of course, you might already know what they are into and enjoy doing in their spare time, and if any of those activities interests you, you can ask them for more information – people love to talk about their hobbies, and they will be more than happy to fill you in on how to get started.

 Even if you don’t want to join in with any of their hobbies, asking for recommendations is still a good idea.
+You might find yourself having fun playing board games or reveling in adventures with superheroes through reading comics and graphic novels.
 You might find out about things you never knew about before, which can open up many new opportunities and possibilities.

 What’s Happening Around You?